-The picture shows the oil control ring broken in several areas (yellow arrow).
-The most likely cause of failure would be the ring was damaged during installation.
+The picture shows the oil control ring broken in several areas (yellow arrows).
+The most likely cause of failure would be that the ring was damaged during installation.

 Possible causes of this type of condition: